Seasoned Orlando Federal Crime Attorneys Ready To Assist You

 Federal Experience is Critical for your Defense

-Moses and Rooth have the experience and legal skill to fight your federal charges.
-With over two decades of experience in criminal defense, our attorneys can find mitigating circumstances, technical loopholes and legal diversions to have federal charges dismissed or reduced.
+Moses & Rooth, Attorneys at Law have the experience and legal skill to fight your federal charges.
+With over two decades of experience in criminal defense, our Orlando federal crime attorneys can find mitigating circumstances, technical loopholes and legal diversions to have federal charges dismissed or reduced.
 If we need to, we can confidently go to trial, and fight for your acquittal.